ChiragKhandelwal-git/Blinkit-Sales-Dashboard/README.md

 2.Total profit exceeded ₹5.9M with ₹994K total discounts
 3.Insights into the impact of discounts on product profitability

-Tech Stack: Power BI, DAX, Power Query, Exce
+Tech Stack: Power BI, DAX, Power Query, Excel